Obelisk Willow Weaving Workshop

 10:15am Introduction on the history of willow

-Get hands on with willow and make your bird feeder
+Get hands on with willow and make your Obelisk

 Refreshment break with snack